xot/ElectraOne/README.md

 The remote script comes with a default Ableton Live template (```Live template.als```) that has several Channel EQs configured on the tracks, together with an [E1 mixer preset](#the-mixer) (```Mixer.eproj```) to control it.

+The remote script also comes with specially crafted presets for most of the Ableton Live effects and instruments.

 (*Note: this is a beta release, but it should be relatively stable and usable by now.*)

 ## The mixer